MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Experimental Results

 \subsection{General Performance}

-The average accuracies of all models are presented in Table~\ref{tab:tse_accuracy}.
-Results are split into various categories: the six agreement phenomena; three language splits based on resourcedness; the language subsets of the Goldfish, Aya, and EuroLLM models; performance on English and the overall average.
-The low-, mid-, and high-resource splits are based on the Common Crawl language frequencies: low-resource for the least frequent 60\% languages, mid-resource for the languages in the 60–90\% frequency range, and high-resource for the most frequent 10\% languages.
-We also denote the number of languages for which a model was significantly better than all other models.\footnote{We conduct a McNemar test between the best and second-best model based on the item-level binary grammaticality judgments, with $p<0.1$ as significance threshold.}\looseness=-1
+We report the average accuracy of the largest model for each model family in Table~\ref{tab:tse_accuracy}.
+We consider results separately for subject-verb and subject-participle agreement, and then split further by feature between Number, Person, and Gender.
+We also report results for language subgroups split based on the Common Crawl language frequencies: low-resource for the least frequent 60\% languages, mid-resource for the languages in the 60–90\% frequency range, and high-resource for the most frequent 10\% languages.
+Finally, we report results for the language subsets of the Goldfish, Aya, and EuroLLM models; performance on English and the overall average.
+We also denote the number of languages for which a model was significantly better than all other models.\footnote{We conduct a McNemar test between the best and second-best model based on the item-level binary grammaticality judgments, with $p<0.1$ as significance threshold.}

 Llama3-70B-base and Gemma3-27B-base perform best overall, both scoring 90.2\% on average.
-These two models also score best on all the categories, with the Llama model scoring better on low-resource languages, and Gemma better on mid- and high-resource languages.
+These two models also score best on most of the categories, with the Llama model scoring better on low-resource languages, and Gemma better on mid- and high-resource languages.
+For all models, performance increases with language frequency, demonstrating much of the variance in linguistic ability can be explained by data disparity.
 Gemma3-27B-base outperforms the Aya and EuroLLM models on their specific language subsets, validating the claim of \citet{gemma_2025} that its better balance of languages leads to strong multilingual performance.
-Interestingly, both these models are still being outperformed by the 500M Goldfish model series.
-The Goldfish models are significantly better on 14 languages, whereas Llama3-70B and Gemma3-27B are best for 7 and 3 languages, respectively.
-We present the best model per language in \Cref{app:best_models}.
+Interestingly, both these models are still being outperformed by the Goldfish model series.
+The Goldfish models are significantly better on 14 out of 101 languages, whereas Llama3-70B and Gemma3-27B are best for 2 and 3 languages, respectively.
+We present the best model per language in \Cref{app:best_models}, and a breakdown of per-language performance in Appendix~\ref{app:lang_results}.

-Performance is strongly driven by model size: for all model types, performance increases with number of parameters.
-Furthermore, instruction tuning has a \textit{detrimental} effect on performance, which is especially prevalent for the Gemma3 models.
-For all models, performance increases with language frequency, demonstrating much of the variance in linguistic ability can be explained by data disparity.
-The performance of GPT2-xl shows that LLMs must be endowed with strong multilingual abilities to perform well on \namenoV.
-We show each model's performance per language in Appendix~\ref{app:lang_results}.